The Smartest States in the US

 - An average of the percentage of adults 25 and older with a bachelor’s degree and the percentage of adults 25 and older with a graduate or professional degree.

-- The rate of change in that figure between 2013 and 2017, which is the most recent available five-year period.
+- The rate of change in that figure over a four-year period.

-- A figure referred to as the Adjusted Cohort Graduation Rate for public high schools in each state for the 2016-17 school year, the most recent academic year for which data has been published.
+- A figure referred to as the Adjusted Cohort Graduation Rate for public high schools in each state.

-- The rate of change in that figure between the 2010-11 school year and 2016-17 (with the exception of Idaho, Kentucky and Oklahoma, where the oldest available data was from 2013-14).
+- The rate of change between that data and the data from five years prior (with the exception of Idaho, Kentucky and Oklahoma, where the oldest available data was from three years prior).

 - Percentage of test-takers who met college and career readiness benchmarks.
 This figure covers all test-takers, including those who are still in high school.